gpzhu/enmRoute/README.md

 ## Example 2

 This is an advanced practice which could help you optimize survey route.
-It works by iterative running above procedure to generate the relationship between survey expenses and number of patches to be sampled.
+It works firstly by iterative running above procedure to generate the relationship between survey expenses and number of patches to be sampled.
 Total survey expense time would be depended on surveying time spent in these high ranked patches and driving time between the patches.